First large-scale beneficial reuse project in state for stored ash in existing ash ponds

 Beneficial reuse project will turn stored coal ash into Portland cement

-ATLANTA, Oct.
-1, 2019 /PRNewswire/ -- Georgia Power continues to make progress towards the closure of the ash pond at Plant McIntosh with the dewatering process scheduled to begin in October.
-Dewatering marks a significant step towards completing the closure process, and Georgia Power's ash pond closure plan for Plant McIntosh is specifically designed for the site to ensure water quality is protected every step of the way.
+ATLANTA, Jan.
+14, 2021 /PRNewswire/ -- Georgia Power continues to make progress towards the closure of three ash ponds at Plant Mitchell with the dewatering process scheduled to begin in February.
+Dewatering marks a significant step towards completing the closure process, and Georgia Power's ash pond closure plan for Plant Mitchell is specifically designed for the site to help ensure water quality is protected every step of the way.

-The ash pond dewatering plan for Plant McIntosh has been approved by the Georgia Environmental Protection Division (EPD) and describes the water treatment system, controls and monitoring that will be used during the process to help ensure that the water discharged is protective of water quality standards.
-The planned on-site closure methods are being permitted and regulated by the EPD.
+The ash pond dewatering plan for Plant Mitchell has been approved by the Georgia Environmental Protection Division (EPD) and describes the water treatment system, controls and monitoring that will be used during the process to help ensure that the water discharged is protective of water quality standards.
+The planned onsite closure methods are being permitted and regulated by the EPD.

 Communication regarding the closure plan is provided through EPD permitting notifications as well as posting on Georgia Power's website.
-To read more about Plant McIntosh's ash pond closure and dewatering process, click here.
+To read more about Plant Mitchell's ash pond closure and dewatering process, click here.

+The dewatering process marks a significant step towards completing the ash pond closure process and is now underway at seven sites: Plants Bowen, Hammond, McDonough, McManus, McIntosh, Branch and Yates.
 Georgia Power's commitment to protecting water quality of surface waters, such as lakes and rivers, includes comprehensive and customized dewatering processes during ash pond closures.
 The company's process treats the water to help ensure that it meets the requirements of the plant's wastewater discharge permits approved by the EPD and is protective of applicable water quality standards.
-The dewatering process marks a significant step towards completing the ash pond closure process and has begun at five of Georgia Power's plants: Bowen, McDonough, McManus, Branch and Yates, with Plant McIntosh scheduled to begin in October.

 About Georgia Power